bitcoin-computer/monorepo/packages/lib/README.md

 ### Fund the Wallet

-On Litecoin with testnet (as configured in the example) you can use a [Litecoin testnet faucet](https://www.google.com/search?q=litecoin+testnet+faucet) to fund the address of the `computer` object:
+On Litecoin with testnet (as configured in the example above) you can use a [Litecoin testnet faucet](https://www.google.com/search?q=litecoin+testnet+faucet) to fund the address of the `computer` object:

 <font size=1>